Nonprofit and Social Innovation Certificate

-The Certificate in Nonprofit and Social Innovation provides students with high-impact educational opportunities that will equip them to contribute positively to nonprofit and social purpose organizations.
+The Nonprofit and Social Innovation Certificate provides students with high-impact educational opportunities that will equip them to contribute positively to nonprofit and social purpose organizations.

 The certificate includes 13 hours of coursework and an internship with a social purpose organization (nonprofit or for profit) that will enhance a student’s undergraduate education to include preparation for occupations, service roles, and graduate study.